AIM Rule 26

 • to explain how it complies with its chosen code; and,

-• an explanation of why, where it departs from its chosen code.
+• an explanation of why and where it departs from its chosen code.

 I am pleased to present to you this year’s Corporate Governance Report.
 In the statement below, I set out our approach to governance, and how the Board and its Committees operate.